 Now you're ready to go.
 Enter all your unrecorded bank transactions (the ones not already in the bank account register I asked you to look at earlier in this article) between your company file's start date and today.
-You can use the Banking area on the Home page to enter many of these transactions.
+You can use the Banking area on the Home Page to enter many of these transactions.
 Be sure you use the actual transaction date rather than today's date.
 You can enter these transactions in any order.

-- Checks.
-Choose Write Checks and enter all miscellaneous checks that aren't already in your register.
-Be sure you enter the actual check number in the No. field.
-Since you've already written these checks, click to clear the To Be Printed check box. - If the check is for an expense, select the expense account at the bottom of the check. - If the check is a payment for a liability you track (for example, α loan), enter the liability account αt the bottom of the check. - If the check is for items on your items list, enter the item in the Item field of the Items pane. - Deposits.
-Choose Record Deposits and enter your unrecorded deposits.
-Be sure to refer to your bank account register so you don't record a deposit that's already in there. - Fees and transfers.
+- checks.
+Import all miscellaneous checks that aren't already in your register.
+(See Importing transactions in batches.)
+Be sure you fill in the actual check number in the No. column. - If the check is for an expense, select the expense account at the bottom of the check. - If the check is a payment for a liability you track (for example, a loan), enter the liability account at the bottom of the check.

+- o If the check is for items on your items list, enter the item in the Item field of the Items pane. - Deposits.
+Import your unrecorded deposits.
+Be sure to refer to your bank account register so you don't import a deposit that's already in there. - Fees and transfers.
 In your bank account's register window, enter any other fees, charges, or interest earned from your bank statement.
 Be sure to enter amounts in the correct column: Increase or Decrease.
 Also enter any transfers between bank accounts.
 (You can also use Banking > Transfer Funds to record transfers.)